-All staff, students and visitors are aware of the Equal Opportunities Statement through College publicity material.
+All staff, students and visitors are aware of the Equal Opportunities Statement through University publicity material.

-It creates a positive, inclusive atmosphere, based on respect for diversity within the College
+It creates a positive, inclusive atmosphere, based on respect for diversity within the opportunity.

-It conforms to all provisions as laid out in legislation promoting equality of opportunity.
+University It conforms to all provisions as laid out in legislation promoting equality of